NixOS/rfcs/rfcs/0000-plan-dynanism.md

 Finally, it's quite compatible with `--dry-run`.

 However, "import from derivation" is still far and away the easiest method to use, and the one that existing tools to convert to Nix use.
+\[Actually it's not just `import` which is notable, one can `builtins.readFile` a not-yet-buit path and it will also block today, and probably other such primops.
+The exact primop doesn't matter --- all are noticeably more ergonomic than alternatives, and our proposal here is agnostic to the prim-op which would trigger the blocking.
-We should continue to support it, finding a way for `hydra.nixos.org` to allow it, so those tools with IFD can be used in Nixpkgs and become first-class members of the Nix ecosystem.
+I will continue to use "IFD" as an umbrella acronym despite its deficiencies because it is best known.\] We should continue to support it, finding a way for `hydra.nixos.org` to allow it, so those tools with IFD can be used in Nixpkgs and become first-class members of the Nix ecosystem.
 We have a fairly straightforward mechanism, only slightly more cumbersome than IFD today, to allow evaluation to be deferred after imported things are built.
 This frees up the Hydra evaluator to finish before building, and also meshes well with any plan to build more than one eval-realized path at a time.